rubyforgood/human-essentials/docs/user_guide/bank/exports.md

   - Note: If you have packs enabled (upcoming feature), there will be a column for each unit that you have enabled for each Item.
 Otherwise, one column per Item.

 ## Storage Locations
-### Navigating to export storage locations
+### Navigating to export Storage Locations
 Click "Inventory", then "Storage Locations" in the left-hand menu.
 Then click "Export Storage Locations"
 ### Filtering exported Storage Locations
 You can filter the exported list by Item.
-This will give all storage locations that have ever had that Item, *not* those with current inventory.
+This will give all Storage Locations that have ever had that Item, *not* just those with current inventory.
-(Note:  including inactive is currently broken)
+(Note:  including inactive Storage Locations is not working at time of writing)

-[TODO: Write up including inactive]
-[TODO:  Check that by Item filter works for export storage location] The default is all active storage locations.
+The default is all active Storage Locations.
-[TODO:  IT looks like the export doesn't include the inactive when selected.]

 Make your selections, then click "Filter" before clicking "Export Storage Locations"
-### Contents of storage location exports
+### Contents of Storage Location exports
-For each storage location in the filtered list:
+For each Storage Location in the filtered list:
 - Name,
 - Address,
 - Square Footage,